arista-netdevops-community/gnmi_demo_with_arista_eos/README.md

 We will use pyang, pyangbind, and gNMI.

 We will interact with Arista EOS devices using gNMI.
-We will use a gnmi command-line client and the following RPC: capabilites, get, subscribe, update, replace, and delete.
+We will use a gnmi command-line client and the following RPC: capabilites, get, subscribe, set.
 # Data models on Arista EOS

 They are published on this repository  https://github.com/aristanetworks/yang